My first Occtoo experience

 In order to create a segment, one needs a segment type.
 A segment type can be described as the form of a segment and it defines what card to base the segment on and what attributes are the primary ones to filters.
 Segment types are managed (added, edited and deleted) from the segment block.

 Now that we got a segment type in place we are ready to start creating segments.
 A segment defines an sub-selection of a data set based on either a filter or as a fixed list.
 Examples could be 'product based segment that include all red t-shirts' or 'price based segment that include all prices based on a specific market' or 'just these three specific products'.
 After creation a segment can be used to filter the data provided in a endpoint, giving the creator control over what is made available.
-From the segment blok users have the possibility, not only to add new segments, but also to edit and delete existing ones.
+From the segment blok users have the possibility, not only to add new segments, but also to edit existing ones.

 We are almost at the crescendo, hold on for a little while longer 😅!
 We've gone from inspecting the onboarded data, to re-purposing it via cards to selecting what data we want to provide.
 We are now looking on the last piece of the puzzle, providing data as an real time API.